CxELabs/M365HOL/instructions.md

 > [!NOTE] After completing this portion of the lab and validating that your logs have been successfully uploaded and processed by MCAS, you will not immediately see a loaded Discovery Dashboard.
 Due to Cloud Discovery logs being  parsed **twice a day**.

- **The Docker engine has been pre-installed on LinuxVM in your lab environment, **Client01*** in this case.**
+ > [!KNOWLEDGE]For this lab, the Docker engine has been pre-installed on **LinuxVM** in your lab environment, but normally you have to configure it on your host using the command below.
+ > [!KNOWLEDGE]The command downloads a script installing the Docker engine on your host computer (Ubuntu in this case) and pull the latest Cloud App Security collector image from the Docker library.

 ```
     curl -o /tmp/MCASInstallDocker.sh https://adaprodconsole.blob.core.windows.net/public-files/MCASInstallDocker.sh && chmod +x /tmp/MCASInstallDocker.sh; /tmp/MCASInstallDocker.sh
 ```

-Those commands download a script installing the Docker engine on your host computer (Ubuntu in this case) and pull the latest Cloud App Security collector image from the Docker library.

 ### Create a data source and a log collector in the Cloud App Security Portal